-DETAILS: Check back in September for finalists!
-We love our call for flash fiction, which awards $3000 and publication to the best piece of fiction under 1000 words.
-2021’s contest will be judged by Stuart Dybek!
+DETAILS: We love our call for flash fiction, which awards $3000 and publication to the best piece of fiction under 1000 words.
+Guest judge for 2022 is Kim Chinquee!
 2019’s finalists were also awarded a spot in Kathy Fish’s online Fast Flash workshop.
 2017’s winner was also published with PEN America.
 Small + powerful.

-DETAILS: Submissions are closed!
-Check back at the end of the year for this year’s winners!
-This year’s Summer Short Story Award for New Writers will be judged by Kristen Arnett!
-Working with six agencies, our winner and honorable mentions earn agency review as well as publication.
+DETAILS: Working with six agencies, our winner and honorable mentions earn agency review as well as publication.
 The winning story earns $3000.
 Second and third place runners up receive $300 and $200, respectively.
 Check out our Summer Award information and previous Summer and Winter winners, including Joe Bond, who earned representation from Sarah Fuentes of Fletcher & Company as a result of this contest.

 DETAILS: Expert feedback from the comforts of home.
 We are proud to be working with editors with experience at The Paris Review, American Short Fiction, and Tin House to bring you feedback on your stories and essays from the best in the field.
 Limited spots available.
 Registration is open until slots are filled.
 More here.